22nd SS Volunteer Cavalry Division: Operation Panzerfaust - Budapest

 In mid-October 1944, pro-German Honvédség officers had revealed that the Hungarian Regent, Admiral Miklós Horthy, was negotiating a secret surrender to the Soviets.
 Hitler sent SS-Obersturmbannfüher Otto Skorzeny to deal with the problem.
-Skorzeny commandeered all available elements of the Maria Theresia to take part in Operation Panzerfaust, which began at 0600 on 15 October.
-In little over half an hour, a German column led by four Tiger IIs, including a number of Maria Theresia men, stormed Buda Castle and forced Horthy to abdicate.
+Skorzeny commandeered all available elements of the 22nd SS to take part in Operation Panzerfaust, which began at 0600 on 15 October.
+In little over half an hour, a German column led by four Tiger IIs, including a number of 22nd SS men, stormed Buda Castle and forced Horthy to abdicate.
 Simultaneously, Operation Panzerfaust resulted in the forced detainment of Horthy's youngest son, the pro-peace Nicholas Horthy.
 Pro-German Arrow Cross leader Ferenc Szálasi replaced Horthy, negotiations were broken off and Hungary remained in the war.

 The battle-ready units of the division were assigned to the IX SS Mountain Corps, which was deployed in Budapest.
-The division arrived in early November 1944 and took up defensive positions.
-There it was encircled along with the rest of the Axis troops in the Hungarian capital and destroyed.
+The division arrived in early November 1944 and took up defensive positions on the Atilla Line near Pest.
+By November 1944, the division was described as "totally demoralized" and assessed as having the lowest combat value of all the German divisions encircled during the Siege of Budapest.
+Soldiers of the 22nd SS were the most frequent deserters.
+The division was destroyed in Budapest, along with the rest of the IX SS Mountain Corps and Hungarian forces encircled in the Hungarian capital.